-When we recognize that life is finite we are challenged to live each moment fully and to accept the gift of our soul’s breath as our most precious commodity.
-Part TWO of our program focuses on facing our mortality and learning from it how to re-prioritize and redefine the values in OUR lives.
+When we recognize that life is finite, we are challenged to live each moment fully and to accept the gift of our soul’s breath as our most treasured asset.
+This foundational course focuses on facing our mortality and learning how to re-prioritize and redefine the values in OUR lives.

 Using processes and tools that take us into the imaginal realm, we will visit the end of our life to explore medical and ethical choices and the psycho-spiritual obstacles to a ‘beautiful death’.
-We will encounter the Soul, and what our Jewish mystical tradition, as well as other traditions, teach us about the journey our soul takes before, during and after this lifetime.
+We will encounter the Soul, and what mystical traditions teach us about the journey our soul takes before, during and after this lifetime.

-Each of us will write our own vidui - deathbed confession - and begin the process of writing a Spiritual-Ethical Will.
-We will take home with us the tools to update and expand both of these gifts as life continues to unfold.
+Each of us will write our own deathbed confession (known as the vidui in Jewish tradition) and begin the process of writing a Spiritual-Ethical Will.
+You will come away from this experience with a greater appreciation and deeper understanding of this one precious life.